Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Abstract

 \section{Abstract}

 In this paper, we propose a general framework for solving high-dimensional partial differential equations with tensor networks.
-Our approach offers a comprehensive solution methodology, wherein we employ a combination of particle simulations to update the solution and re-estimations of the new solution as a tensor-network using a recently proposed tensor train sketching technique.
-Our method can also be interpreted as an alternative approach for performing particle number control by assuming the particles originate from an underlying tensor network.
-We demonstrate the versatility and flexibility of our approach by applying it to two specific scenarios: simulating the Fokker-Planck equation through Langevin dynamics and quantum imaginary time evolution via auxiliary-field quantum Monte Carlo.
+Our approach uses Monte Carlo simulations to update the solution and re-estimates the new solution from samples as a tensor network using a recently proposed tensor train-sketching technique.
+We showcase the versatility and flexibility of our approach by applying it to two specific scenarios: quantum imaginary-time evolution via auxiliary-field quantum Monte Carlo and simulating the Fokker-Planck equation through Langevin dynamics.
+We also provide convergence guarantees and numerical experiments to demonstrate the efficacy of the proposed method.